 By giving children time to explore and know their places well, “They become a part of the community, rather than a passive observer of it.”

 (David Sobel (2005).
 Place-Based Education: Connecting Classrooms & Communities)

 Children’s passions and interests are key aspects of planning the day’s adventure.
 Review, recall and reflection discussions and activities enable children to develop behaviors and points-of-view that become habits.
-Mary has her bag of tricks, with playful activities focused on the 7 Principles of Childhood and Nature, play, science, ecological principles, group bonding and building strong connections with nature and their community.
-Clothing appropriate for current weather conditions will be imperative.
+I’ll have my bag of tricks, with playful activities focused on the 7 Principles of Childhood and Nature, science, ecological principles, group bonding and building strong connections with nature and their community.
+Clothing appropriate for current weather conditions is required!

 “There’s no such thing as bad weather, just a poor choice of clothing.”

 September – Following Paths & Constructing Adventures: Mapping and Navigation, Geocaching